pjcollins/azure-web-extensions/README.md

  * `mocha Tests\suite.js`

 #### Packaging
- * Install the TFS Cross Platform Command Line Interface.
-    * `npm i -g tfx-cli`
- * Package the extension as a vsix.
+Run the following to package the extension as a vsix.
     * `tfx extension create --manifest-globs Tasks\vss-extension.json`